Employment Programs

 The (CALP) Program enhances the overall academic standing of those participants who have not had the opportunity to have completed their primary education.

-Students learn the academics necessary for successful writing of the GED.
+Students learn the academics necessary for successful writing of the CAEC (formerly GED).

 Youth And Family Initiatives